Ugo Mazzucchelli: Liberation of Carrara

-During the summer of 1944 Mazzucchelli's Lucetti Battalion worked closely with other partisan units, notably the "Ugo Muccini" and "Gino Menconi" brigades.
+During the summer of 1944, Mazzucchelli's Lucetti Battalion worked closely with other partisan units, notably the "Ugo Muccini" and "Gino Menconi" brigades.
 It is not clear whether anything so formal as a merger between the groupings ever occurred, but by November 1944, substantially strengthened by Mazzucchelli's training and fund raising, they were co-ordinating together as a single Carrara region "Garibaldi brigade".
 For many admirers, a highpoint in the story of Carrara's partisan brigades was the liberation of Carrara by partisan forces, following fierce fighting.
 This took place between 8 and 13 November 1944.
 Many were killed: large numbers of Germans were captured.
 For three or four days the operation could be seen as a major success.
 An urgent invitation to the "Allied Armies" that they should come and consolidate the partisans' remarkable military achievement was ignored.
 With the Germans expelled from Rome, the Americans and British were quietly diverting troops to France and saw no immediate need to push further north through the formidable German "Gothic Line" defences, at a season when the mountain terrain of Tuscany and Umbria would put them at a disadvantage when facing German, forces most of which were better accustomed to fighting though rain, snow and mountain terrain.
-Meanwhile, in Carrara, where the city streets provided opportunities for the partisans to achieve quick victories using guerrilla tactics, the Nazi-Fascist armies launched a counter offensive.
+Meanwhile, in Carrara, where the city streets provided opportunities for the partisans to achieve quick victories using guerrilla tactics, the Nazi-Fascist armies launched a counteroffensive.
 After four days, Carrara's partisan liberators were forced to retreat back up the mountains.